 The development reinterprets a city block, deliberately mixing styles and materials to continue the district grain.
 A centralised core introduces an efficient contemporary and homogenous design aspect which units five inter-connecting new and historic buildings turning the street corner of Goodge Street and Tottenham Court Road.
 The complex build combines differing characteristics, new contemporary aspects sit alongside retained Georgian elements and reconstructed traditional forms.

-The design approach was to preserve and enhance the best of the original building fabric and combine that with sensitive internal and external intervention.
-A visually stunning form is created that respects and enhances its immediate context.
-This was achieved with a play of materials, solid and transparent, which respond to the wider context.
-The arrangement is contemporary, whilst paying respect to the existing street pattern and modular repetition.
+Rolfe Judd applied the combined skills of contemporary design methods with conservation techniques to preserve and enhance the best of the original building fabric and combine that with sensitive internal and external intervention.
+A visually stunning form is created that respects its immediate context, achieved with a play of materials, solid and transparent, bringing delight and sensitivity in parallel.

 The project won the overall Grand Prix award at the Evening Standard New Homes Awards 2016 as well as its category Best Conversion.
-It was shortlisted for the Development of the Year in the Sunday Times British Homes Awards.
+It was also the recipient of the Best Residential Redevelopment at the UK Property Awards and was shortlisted for the Development of the Year in the Sunday Times British Homes Awards.